AdobeDocs/experience-manager-64.en/help/assets/content-fragments-markdown.md

 You can create both ordered and unordered lists.

-To create an unordered list, use the &#42; symbol before the items in the list.
+To create an unordered list, use the &ast; symbol before the items in the list.
 For example:

 `* item in list`
 `* item in list`